Prediabetes information and (FAQs)

 Can Prediabetes Affect Pregnancy?

-Borderline Diabetes can indeed impact pregnancy, especially if it progresses to gestational diabetes, a form of diabetes that occurs during pregnancy.
+Borderline Diabetes can indeed impact pregnancy, especially if it progresses to gestational diabetes, diabetes that occurs during pregnancy.
 Women with Borderline Diabetes are at a higher risk of developing gestational diabetes, which can lead to various complications for both the mother and baby.
 Pregnant women with Borderline Diabetes should work closely with their healthcare providers to monitor blood sugar levels and ensure a healthy pregnancy.

 Is Prediabetes Linked to Heart Disease?